brayvid/newsbot/README.md

 ## How it works

-- Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets with topics, keywords and overrides
+- Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets with user topics, keywords and overrides
 - Retrieves the latest news headlines for all topics from Google News RSS
 - Queries Gemini to prioritize these headlines according to your preferences
 - Sends you a clean HTML email digest